OpenDevICON/opendevicon/docs/testMintBurnToken.md

 tx_result = get_tx_result(tx_hash)
 tx_result
 ```
-After this block finishes executing, now reexecute the block to check the total supply and random address balance.
+After this block finishes executing, now re-execute the block to check the total supply and random address balance.
 5 tokens are added to total supply as well as the caller address.

 ### Test burn method
 Using this method, `_amount` tokens can be destroyed from deployer address.
 Only the deployer and burners can call this method.